charlocharlie/nodecg-for-smash/Readme.md

 * ssbm-bg-helper
 * ssbm-scene-change

-I still need to work on ssbm-playercam.
+Each bundle requires Franklin Gothic Cond Demi and Franklin Gothic Cond Medium.
+Place `FRADMCN.TTF` and `FRAMDCN.TTF` into `/view/img/` of each of the bundles I modified.

 I've made these changes to the other bundles:

 ### ssbm-bracket